shuhaowu/shuhaowu.github.com/pages/home.md

 #### Side projects ####
 Side projects are awesome.
 I usually have a couple going on at the same time.
-Right now I'm in the process of creating an app that serves as an extension to Google Calendar and hopefully that will be out soonish.
+Right now I'm working on a web app that's a rewrite of [spm](https://github.com/shuhaowu/spm) and it should be released soon.

 Besides coding, I try to do some hardware hacks as well.
 Once I get some time, I'm going to sit down and model a couple of hardware modifications/additions to a music box set.

 === right ===